 Things We Need

-- An oil blend like ( nettle oil, almond oil, olive oil, or coconut oil )
+- An oil blend of your choice ( nettle oil, almond oil, olive oil, or coconut oil )

 - A heat-proof glass bowl or container